ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 {{site.data.keyword.vmwaresolutions_full}} offers promotion pricing for some services.
 The promotions offer a number of months without any charge for service licenses, if the service has license charges.

 You can use promotion (promo) codes for one or more services when you:
-* Order a new VMware vCenter Server instance
+* Order a new Automated instance
-* Add a service to a vCenter Server instance
+* Add a service to an Automated instance
 * Order a stand-alone service license, such as Caveonix or Veeam®

 For services that charge per host, promo codes apply only to the hosts in the order or in the current environment.
 Examples of such services are HCX™ and VMware Aria® Operations™ and VMware Aria Operations™ for Logs.